rajvasoya2610/End-To-End-Cricket-Data-Analytics-Project-Using-Web-Scraping/README.md

 It uses real-world data from the T20 Cricket World Cup 2022, framed through a creative storyline:

-“Team Earth must select the best XI to face aliens on Planet Sporta — using pure data analytics.”
+“Team xxxx must select the best XI to face Team yyyy  — using pure data analytics.”

 This project showcases technical precision, analytical logic, and storytelling — a perfect example of how data can power decision-making in sports.